Tiger-D-Chen/digimend-kernel-drivers/README.md

 Kernel v3.5 or newer is required.

-Download appropriate files for one of the releases from the [releases page][releases].
-The "Download ZIP" link on the right of the GitHub page leads to the source of the current development version, use it only if you know what you're doing.

-### Installing Debian package ###

-If you're using Debian or a derived distro, such as Ubuntu, and are installing a release, please use the .deb package.
-If you're not using a Debian-based distro, or the .deb package didn't work, you can install the driver using DKMS, or manually, as described below.

 ### Installing from source ###

 Source is either an unpacked release tarball (.tar.gz file), an unpacked